Heteroflow/Heteroflow/README.md

 *stateful closure* using C++ lambda and reference wrapper [std::ref][std::ref].
 Any changes on referenced variables will be visible to the execution context of the task.
-Stateful execution enables *flexible runtime controls* and *fine-grained* task parallelism.
+Stateful execution enables flexible runtime controls for *fine-grained* task parallelism.
 Users can partition a large workload into small parallel blocks and append dependencies between tasks to keep variable states consistent.
 Below the code snippet demonstrates this concept.